nextpyp/pyp/docs/guide/picking3d.rst

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

 #.
-Once the run completes, navigate to the :bdg-secondary:`Particle-Picking` block and confirm that the coordinates were imported correctly
+Once the run completes, navigate to the :bdg-secondary:`Particle-Picking` block and confirm that the coordinates were imported correctly by checking the position of the green markers

 .. tip::